 2) Getting around Antwerp:

 - Taxis – As with some countries, there’s not much need to worry about taxi scams in Antwerp.
-Popular local companies include Antwerp Taxi Company and Taxivervoer Antwerpen.
+A popular local company is Taxivervoer Antwerpen.

 - Public Transit – De Lijn has a network of buses, trams, and underground trams (the pre-metro).
-A single ticket journey is €3.
-If you’re planning on using public transit extensively, it’s cheaper to purchase in a day pass, a three day pass, or a 10 journeys pass.
+A single-ticket journey is €3.
+If you’re planning on using public transit extensively, it’s cheaper to purchase a day pass, a three-day pass, or a 10 journeys pass.
 Download their app for even cheaper tickets and added convenience.
 Note, it’s not uncommon for buses and trams often run late during rush hours.